-At Southwestern Community College District, we recognize the importance of our shared governance and how this inclusive and comprehensive process leads us to achieve outstanding results for our students and our institution as it is described on SCCD Board Policy No. 2510 Shared Planning and Decision Making and SCCD Administrative Procedure No. 2510 Shared Planning and Decision Making.
+At Southwestern Community College District (SCCD), we recognize the importance of our shared governance and how this inclusive and comprehensive process leads us to achieve outstanding results for our students and our institution as it is described on SCCD Administrative Procedure No. 2510 Shared Planning and Decision Making.
+SCCD is also referred as Southwestern College (SWC).